 The more raw materials are used in a product the more resources are necessary for their manufacture and more complex and expensive becomes their separation and recycling;

 The product should present a low embodied energy index – a rational use of energy ranging from the extraction of its components up to the manufacturing process and transportation until its application.
 This is the reason why very complex products that require transporting materials over long distances may end up less sustainable than local products.
 Advanced technologies are also more prone to enable energetic savings;

 Products should comprise or be manufactured from local raw materials and technologies.
-The main benefits are reduction of consumed resources, in particular transportation expenditures, and promotion of local economies.
+The main benefits are the reduction of consumed resources, in particular transportation energy costs, and promotion of local economies.
 Furthermore, this principle promotes appreciation of cultural aspects related to construction, such as the use of traditional technologies and activities, use of local materials, species, methods and climate adaptation processes, among others;

 Raw materials and final products must not, in any way through their lifecycle, be harmful nor make use of technologies detrimental to human health.
 Materials and technological susceptible of releasing contaminants or hazardous substances, such as liquids, gases or toxic particles, should be avoided in all stages of production, from extraction till their final application and use;